-- a.
+a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur? [help] - b.
-Could light or glare from the finished project be a safety hazard or interfere with views? [help] - c.
-What existing off-site sources of light or glare may affect your proposal? [help] - d.
-Proposed measures to reduce or control light and glare impacts, if any: [help]
+What time of day would it mainly occur? [help]

+- b.
+Could light or glare from the finished project be a safety hazard or interfere with views? [help] - N/A- logging for future utility project.

+c.
+What existing off-site sources of light or glare may affect your proposal? [help] N/A- logging for future utility project.

+d.
+Proposed measures to reduce or control light and glare impacts, if any: [help] N/A- logging for future utility project.